vvaidy/Qo-DL/README.md

 {'status': 'error', 'code': 400, 'message': 'Invalid Request Signature parameter (req_sig)'}
 ```
 Not sure why this happens.
 The app id & secret are definitely correct.

+# Disclaimer
+By using this you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf